Marshrutka/mqtranslate-separate-comments/readme.txt

 == Upgrade Notice ==

-Based on qTranslate separate comments, to support mqTranslate this plugin automatically separate user comments by the language
+This plugin (Based on qTranslate separate comments) support mqTranslate, automatically separate user comments by the language.

+When a new release is out you can upgrade mqTranslate Separate Comments through the 'Plugins' menu in WordPress.

 == Changelog ==